Bicategories of fractions revisited: towards small homs and canonical 2-cells: Introduction

 This paper is structured as follows.
 In Section~\ref{S:background}, we introduce the new, weakened, conditions on a class $\frakW$ to give rise to a bicalculus of fractions, and develop some theory on liftings of 2-cells related to the fourth condition on $\frakW$, and on relating squares required by the third condition.
 In Section~\ref{newBF2} we give the new bicategory of fractions construction $\calB(\frakW^{-1})$, a generalization of the one given in \cite{Pr-comp}, with horizontal composition of arrows and 2-cells adjusted to account for the weaker assumption.
 In Section~\ref{comparisons} we investigate the connection between our new construction and the original construction of \cite{Pr-comp}, and show that if $\mathfrak{W}$ satisfies the weaker conditions of Section~\ref{S:background}, then the class of arrows obtained by taking the closure of $\mathfrak{W}$ under composition and 2-isomorphism satisfies the original conditions from \cite{Pr-comp} and gives a bi-equivalent bicategory of fractions.
 Additionally, we introduce the notion of weakly initial subclasses of arrows, designed to allow us to pass to an even smaller subclass of arrows to obtain a subclass of a given class of arrows that is small over each object.
 Sections~\ref{simplifications} and \ref{pullbacks} develop our results about simplifying 2-cells.
 In Section~\ref{simplifications} we introduce conditions that allow us to simplify the form of the 2-cells in the bicategory of fractions and obtain canonical representatives for the equivalence classes, and in Section~\ref{pullbacks} we investigate the case when the original bicategory has certain pseudo pullbacks and show how this can be used to simplify horizontal composition of 2-cells in the bicategory of fractions.
 In Section~\ref{conclusions} we indicate how this work applies to orbispaces, to be further explored in \cite{next_paper}.
 The last sections are appendices containing technical proofs.
 The first one gives the associativity 2-cells for composition.
 The second appendix proves associativity coherence.
-And the third appendix proves that horizontal and vertical composition are well-defined on equivalence classes of 2-cell diagrams.
+The third appendix proves that horizontal and vertical composition are well-defined on equivalence classes of 2-cell diagrams.
+And the fourth appendix gives the proof for a result about the horizontal composition of 2-cell diagrams when the left-hand 2-cells are pseudo pullbacks.

 {\bf Acknowledgements} The authors would like to thank Matteo Tommasini for contributing Lemmas \ref{Matteo1} and \ref{Matteo2} as a way to strengthen the result in Theorem \ref{main5}, Michael Johnson for his helpful conversations and suggestions related to this work, Martin Szyld for helpful conversations in regard to the universal property of the bicategory of fractions, David Roberts for pointing us to related work by him and others, and the referee for an extremely careful reading of an earlier version of this manuscript, leading us to tighten some of the statements and the proofs.